GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 "Why is it fuming-anger to you, and why have your faces (eyes) fallen?

 And is there not, if you do-well, lifting-up?
-And if you do-well not, to the door sin is crouching, and to you is its fixation, and you will rule over it."
+And if you do-well not, to the opening sin is crouching, and to you is its fixation, and you will rule over it."

 And Acquired (Cain) said to Vapor (Abel) his brother;